-- 103. I tracked my natural father down when I was thirty-two years of age.
+103. I tracked my natural father down when I was thirty-two years of age.
 He didn't even know I existed.
-His name was provide the set in a set of a set of - 104.
-My step-brother passed away a couple of years ago.
-I still keep in touch with steps, although she's a bit of a mess. - 105.
-I have not forgiven the social work for my incarceration.
+His name was and he is still alive, though suffering from dementia.
+We introduced ourselves and then we parted.
+He didn't need a thirty-two year old son and I no longer needed a father.
+A couple of years back, through the wonders of "Facebook", I learned of a woman in Dundee with the surname It transpired she was his daughter and we met up and now have a bit of a relationship.
+I speak to her and keep up to date about my father.
+104. My step-brother passed away a couple of years ago.
+I still keep in touch with a later, although she's a bit of a mess.
+105. I have not forgiven the social work for my incarceration.
 I want the social work department to be held to account for my getting incarcerated for eighteen months beside hardened criminals, even though they were only fifteen or sixteen.
 Their classification of me as being "in need of care and protection", meant to me that I was locked up for no just cause.
-I could understand if I was a bad guy, but I was not. - 106.
-I have no objection to my witness statement being published as part of the evidence to the Inquiry.
+I could understand if I was a bad guy, but I was not.
+106. I have no objection to my witness statement being published as part of the evidence to the Inquiry.
 I believe the facts stated in this witness statement are true.
+Signe Dated